-ROS-WC Objective 2-1: Water use should be limited to functional vegetation in open spaces.
+ROS-WC Objective 2-1: Water use should be limited to functional vegetation in open spaces such as, but not limited to, native species or creating a shade canopy.

 ROS-WC 2-1a Open spaces should be planned with drought-resistant xeriscaping, and irrigation limited to functional recreation activity area.